Ethanol: Azeotrope with water

 At atmospheric pressure, mixtures of ethanol and water form an azeotrope at about 89.4 mol% ethanol (95.6% ethanol by mass, 97% alcohol by volume), with a boiling point of 351.3 K. At lower pressure, the composition of the ethanol-water azeotrope shifts to more ethanol-rich mixtures.
 The minimum-pressure azeotrope has an ethanol fraction of 100% and a boiling point of 306 K, corresponding to a pressure of roughly 70 torr (9.333 kPa).
 Below this pressure, there is no azeotrope, and it is possible to distill absolute ethanol from an ethanol-water mixture.

 Flammability

 An ethanol–water solution will catch fire if heated above a temperature called its flash point and an ignition source is then applied to it.
 For 20% alcohol by mass (about 25% by volume), this will occur at about 25 °C. The flash point of pure ethanol is 13 °C, but may be influenced very slightly by atmospheric composition such as pressure and humidity.
 Ethanol mixtures can ignite below average room temperature.
 Ethanol is considered a flammable liquid (Class 3 Hazardous Material) in concentrations above 2.35% by mass (3.0% by volume; 6 proof).
-Dishes using burning alcohol for culinary effects are called flambé.